YiVal/YiVal/README.md

 **YiVal is a versatile platform and framework that streamlines the evaluation and enhancement of your Generative AI applications.**
 Tune your prompts like how professional machine learning engineers tune their neural model parameters.
 With YiVal, you can simultaneously and seamlessly adjust your GenAI app prompts, modify Retrieval(RAG) configurations, and fine-tune model parameters.
-This data-driven approach empowers you to achieve improved results, minimize latency, and reduce inference costs with ease!"
+This data-driven approach empowers you to achieve improved results, minimize latency,and reduce inference costs with ease!"

 [Check out our quickstart guide!][1]